 Reduce Daily Costs

-Did you know that if you spend $5 on coffee every work day, that averages to $25 a week, $100 a month (that’s your phone bill!) or $1,200 a year.
-(Don’t give up coffee just yet; here are 17 ways to save money on coffee!)
+Did you know that if you spend $5 on coffee every workday, that averages to $25 a week, $100 a month (that’s your phone bill!), or $1,200 a year?
+(Don’t give up coffee just yet; here are 16 ways to save money on coffee!)

-Think about how those small amounts of money we spend daily add up in significant amounts.
+Think about how those small amounts of money we spend daily add up to significant amounts.
 If those few dollars are invested instead, it can easily become a favorable retirement nest egg.